 Making the ultimate Christmas baking staple is easy with this simple recipe.
 This versatile biscuit dough can be baked into any shape and is great for festive builds.
 It can also be made ahead of time and placed in the freezer until you are ready to bake.

-Add the eggs, one at time, beating well after addition.
+- Add the eggs, one at time, beating well after each addition.
 Pour in the treacle and continue beating until combined and smooth.

-Divide your dough into 5 or 6 pieces.
-On a lightly floured surface, roll out the dough into squares about 1in (2·5cm) – this will make it easier to work with.
-Wrap the squares securely in clingfilm and chill for at least 2 hours, or overnight.
+- Divide your dough into 5 or 6 pieces.
+On a lightly floured surface, roll out the dough into squares about 1in (2.5cm) thick – this will make it easier to work with.
+Wrap the squares securely in clingfilm and chill for at least 2 hrs, or overnight.

 See more Christmas recipes